-What is the point of a hospitality degree?
+What are the Benefits of a Hospitality Degree?

 Glenda Effler